hflav-tau/averages-backup-jan18/README.md

-HFAG tau code and input data

-see documentation text files in docs/ directory
+HFAG tau code and input data - old version see documentation text files in docs/ directory